 A Customer’s monthly NT bill shall be adjusted to reflect a Short Distance Discount (SDD) when a Customer has a resource that (1) is designated as a Network Resource (DNR) in the customer’s NT Service Agreement for at least 12 months, and (2) uses FCRTS facilities for less than 75 circuit miles for delivery to the Network Load.
 A DNR that is a system sale (the DNR is not associated with a specific generating resource) does not qualify for the SDD.
 Any DNR that is eligible for the SDD (DNR SD) must be noted as such in the NT Service Agreement.

-The NT monthly bill will be reduced by a credit equal to:
+Except as provided below, the NT monthly bill will be reduced by a credit equal to: